mgerasolo/controlcore_pub/README.md

 Copy `.env.example` to `.env` and provide real values for the database and MQTT settings used by all modules.
 Set `NEXT_PUBLIC_MQTT_WS_URL` to the WebSocket URL for your broker (e.g. `ws://localhost:9001`).
-Install the Python dependencies with `pip install -r requirements.txt` after creating your virtual environment.
+Install the Python dependencies with `pip install -r requirements.txt` and the test packages with `pip install -r requirements-dev.txt` after creating your virtual environment.
 Specify `BASELINE_SENSOR_ID` with the `source_id` of your on-site temperature sensor so the weather page can display the most recent reading.
 Set `OPENWEATHER_ARCHIVE_CUTOFF_DAYS` to control how old weather data must be before